 Business, Student Affairs, University Advancement and Athletics employees will receive them directly from their supervisor(s).

 The CDC and IDPH recommends that in Illinois counties of substantial or high transmission, fully vaccinated people should now wear masks in public indoor settings.

-As a response to the CDC update, EIU is temporarily revising its institutional masking policy for students, employees, and campus guests.
-Effective Wednesday, July 28, 2021, all EIU students, employees, and campus guests – even those who are fully vaccinated – will be required to wear masks indoors in all buildings on campus.
+All EIU students, employees, and campus guests – even those who are fully vaccinated – are required to wear masks indoors in all buildings on campus.
 Exceptions to these revised masking requirements remain in place for students when in their individual Residence Hall or University Apartment rooms, as well as for employees in their private offices.